Pie shop

 A pie shop is a take away (fast food) outlet specialising in pies, especially meat pies.
 Common in some parts of the United Kingdom and Australia.

+Countries

+Australia

 A form of specialised bakery, or in more recent times purely a retail outlet selling reheated cooked pies, pie shops in Australia usually sell meat pies, sausage rolls, pasties and other pastry-wrapped baked goods.

 The growth of hot bread shops (direct sale bakeries, often franchises) in Australia has largely supplanted the specialist pie shop.

+United Kingdom

+Pie shops are mostly concentrated in the North of England, particularly the North West and sell meat pies, sandwiches, fresh soups and cakes.
+In particular, Wigan and Bolton are home to local chains, including Greenhalgh's Craft Bakery.

+In recent years, companies such as Greggs and West Cornwall Pasty Company have taken the business model used by independent pie shops and expanded nationwide.